-Havashu can also be prone to bladder stones, which are indicated by blood in urine or straining during urination, and should be evaluated by a vet.
-The vet can identify the stones through an x-ray or ultrasound.
+Havashu can also be prone to bladder stones, which are indicated by blood in the urine or straining during urination and should be evaluated by a vet.
+The vet can identify the stones through an X-ray or ultrasound.
 They can then be removed through surgery, flushing them out, or special dietary additives.

 Finally, some dogs may have mitral valve disease, a leaking heart valve.
 This doesn’t usually occur until the dog is about 4-6 years old.
 This may show up as a heart murmur and will eventually end up causing heart failure.

 These are rare conditions; otherwise, the Havashu is a sturdy and healthy dog.
 Many of these conditions may occur because of irresponsible breeding, so choose a reputable breeder.

 More common issues to watch your Havashu for are allergies and ear infections (because of those floppy ears.)

 The Havashu has a playful, energetic personality and is a joy to be around.
 It is a curious, sometimes mischievous dog that loves nothing better than to be with its family, and its behavior with children and family pets is exemplary.
 However, its people-pleasing traits can cause separation anxiety, so if you aren’t around much, let somebody else enjoy this dog’s company.

 Maintenance And Grooming